How to Do a Trademark Search?

 After your search, you’ll have the option to see results in either a Record List Display (also called the Hit List), or Image List.
 The Record List Display will give you the Serial Number, Reg.
 Number, Word Mark, Check Status, and whether the mark is Live or Dead.
 The Image List will provide you with the drawings of the marks.
 You can click on the record’s Serial Number and it will take you the USPTO record of that mark.
 The record contains all the information on existing marks, including the Word Mark, Translation, Description of the Mark, Goods and Services, Standard Characters Claimed, and other information.
 (For more information on USPTO records, refer to the next article on advanced searching.)

 If a search turns up a mark that appears similar to yours, think about whether the mark could be confused with yours.
 If there’s a chance that it could, consider changing your mark.
 The USPTO generally does not refund application fees.
-It is worth taking the time to investigate existing marks to reduce the chances your application will be rejected on likelihood of confusion grounds.
+Moreover, it is worth taking the time to investigate existing marks to reduce the chances your application will be rejected.

 A final note: don’t forget to log out of TESS.
 The system allocates resources and only allows a certain number of users at one time.